jvdi/pcpos/README.md

 ## Run Source

-0. Install RahkarPOS v6.0.0.0
+1. Install RahkarPOS v6.0.0.0 or v1.0.0.0 + [Requirements](https://github.com/jvdi/rahkar-pcpos#requirements)
-1. Install Sadad Rest and Pec Windows Service - MsSql -> Add PCPos_API User to MsSQL
 2. For support Windows 7 -> recommend install Python 3.7.4
 3. Clone the repository
 4. Create a .venv in the project with -> python -m venv .venv